Months of QA, completed in hours with OwlityAI.

 Step 5: Gather feedback and make a decision

-Involve the broader team in the final decision-making process.
+Involve the broader team in the final decision-making process, especially when figuring out how to choose AI testing tools that will be widely adopted across QA and development.
 Gather feedback from those who participated in trials or demos.
 Organize different thoughts into a clear-cut memo, map of thoughts, or visualization, summarizing all insights.

 Tips